Verilog Description Styles

 - So, only

-type variables can be assigned within thealways
+regtype variables can be assigned within thealwaysblock.

 - The sequential